 Introduction to Public Safety De-Escalation Tactics for Military Veterans in Crisis

-The Introduction to Public Safety De-escalation Tactics for Military Veterans in Crisis course is designed to enhance the skills and capabilities of law enforcement officers and relevant first responders when encountering critical incidents involving veterans who may be in crisis.
-The course aims to improve officer safety by providing students an understanding of PTSD and other challenging factors for veterans, provide proven verbal de-escalation techniques and reference to resources available to veterans to cope.
+This course enhances the skills and capabilities of law enforcement officers and relevant first responders when encountering critical incidents involving veterans who may be in crisis.
+It intends to improve officer safety by providing learners with an understanding of PTSD and other challenging factors for veterans, proven verbal de-escalation techniques, and references to resources available to veterans to cope.